99alexx/Should_I_Fish_README/README.md

 - Maybe implement being able to choose between different types of fish and get an unique index for each fish on the specific day.

 # Further implementation
-Adding user for favorite fishing spots
+- Adding user for favorite fishing spots
-Users being able to logg successful days
+- Users being able to logg successful days
-History analysis - fish caught at index A and not on index B or something like that
+- History analysis - fish caught at index A and not on index B or something like that

+# Restrictions
+- Only available in Sweden as for now.

 # Tech stack
 Begin with a web app - later possibly create mobile app